saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

    }
    ```

-3. Now we need to create the new data structure.
-To do so, we add a **SET Component** as follow:
+3. Now create the new data structure.
+To do so, add a **SET Component** as follow:

    ```text
    Variable: itemsAvailable //the name of the variable